augustincalin/CustomJsonEnumSerializer/README.md

 For instance, even if we receive _Eigentumswohnung_ (which is a valid value!) we want to have it as _Condominium_ after the incoming JSON is deserialized.
 Also, if the incoming JSON has Category = _Condominium_, we want to deserialize it as _Condominium_.

-Additionally, we also want to be able to "translate" back the internal notion _Condominium_ into the original value based on the **Discriminator** property.
+Additionally, when it comes to serialization (that's it, send **ReportRequest** down the wire) we also want to be able to "translate" back the internal notion _Condominium_ into the original value based on the **Discriminator** property.

 Have a look at the following tables:
 ### Incomming